morganmccol/vueconf-us-2019/Day 2/02 9 Performance Secrets Revealed/README.md

 - Currently can change template to template functional and value to props.value on the v-if
   - 2x faster
-  - Less time creating components in javasscript
+  - Less time creating components in javascript
 - Child component splitting
   - If child component doesn't depend on the data of the parent component (otherwise will still update)
   - Another 2x faster